lipemat/advanced-sidebar-menu/readme.txt

 <h4>Pro Features</h4>
 * Priority support.
 * Ability to customize each page's link text.
-* Number of levels of pages to show when always displayed child pages is not checked.
-* Click and drag styling for both the page and category widgets.
+* Click and drag styling for page, category, and navigation menu widgets.
 * Styling options for links including color, background color, size, and font weight.
 * Styling options for different levels of links.
 * Styling options for the current page or category.